 Crafter’s Companion (Company number 05734881) was founded in 2006, offering art and craft supplies via its website.
 Since then, the business has grown and now operates two stores and one concession.
 Our website sells internationally.

 Crafter’s Companion’s head office is in the Northeast of England.
 Our warehouses are in the North East and, California, USA.
-Our suppliers are primarily based in the UK, Europe, the Middle East, USA and China.
+Our suppliers are primarily based in the UK, Europe, the Middle East, the USA and China.

 Crafter’s Companion’s Policies in relation to slavery and human trafficking

-Crafter’s Companion require all contracting businesses to certify they will comply with a Code of Conduct when entering a business relationship with us.
+Crafter’s Companion requires all contracting businesses to certify they will comply with a Code of Conduct when entering a business relationship with us.
 That Code of Conduct makes clear that Crafter’s Companion will not tolerate any unlawful child labour, any forced labour or any exploitation of workers.